ethanpnk/laps-ui/README.md

 ### LAPS (Intune) tab
 1. On first use the script downloads the Microsoft Graph PowerShell SDK (CurrentUser scope).
 If the workstation cannot reach the PowerShell Gallery, install it manually beforehand: `Install-Module Microsoft.Graph`.
+2. *(Optional)* If you registered your own Entra application, fill the **Application (client) ID** and **Tenant ID** fields.
+Leave them blank to use the default **Microsoft Graph Command Line Tools** service principal.
+The values are stored independently from AD preferences.
-2. Click **Sign in**.
+3. Click **Sign in**.
 A browser window opens for Azure AD/Entra ID authentication (SSO, MFA, conditional access, and federated IdPs are supported).
-Tokens stay in-memory for the current session.
+Until sign-in completes the search box, history icon, and Retrieve button remain disabled.
+After success, the status banner shows the connected account and the **Sign out** button becomes available.
-3. Enter the Intune device name and click **Retrieve**.
+4. Enter the Intune device name and click **Retrieve**.
 If multiple devices match, select one in the results list.
+The history icon becomes active once passwords have been retrieved during the current or previous sessions.
-4. The password and expiration are retrieved from the Graph endpoint `deviceManagement/managedDevices/{id}/windowsLapsManagedDeviceInformation`.
+5. The password and expiration are retrieved from the Graph endpoint `deviceManagement/managedDevices/{id}/windowsLapsManagedDeviceInformation`.
 History, clipboard clearing, and the visibility toggle behave just like the AD tab, but are stored independently.

 ## Intune / Azure AD configuration